List of tectonic plates: Microplates

 These plates are often grouped with an adjacent principal plate on a tectonic plate world map.
 For purposes of this list, a microplate is any plate with an area less than 1 million km2.
 Some models identify more minor plates within current orogens (events that lead to a large structural deformation of Earth's lithosphere) like the Apulian, Explorer, Gorda, and Philippine Mobile Belt plates.
-New research can change the scientific consensus as to whether such plates should be considered distinct portions of the crust.
+The latest studies have shown that microplates are the basic elements of which the crust is composed and that the larger plates are composed of amalgamations of these, and a subdivision of ca. 1200 smaller plates has come forward.